Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-Um I'm a military wife, and my husband went over to Iraq as soon as the war ended, as soon as Saddam fell.
+I'm a military wife, and my husband went over to Iraq as soon as the war ended, as soon as Saddam fell.

-And um I don't feel misled at all.
+And I don't feel misled at all.

-Uh he told me, my husband told me before he went over there that this would be the hard part.
+He told me, my husband told me before he went over there that this would be the hard part, not the actual war itself, but the stabilization.

-You know, the the theme is Bush lied.
+You know, the theme is Bush lied.

 So when you have the banner that says mission accomplished, Bush lied.

-Um what what what's uh you know what what's continually troubling about this is Senator McCain's pandering to the drive by media at the expense of his own party.
+What's continually troubling about this is Senator McCain's pandering to the drive-by media at the expense of his own party and his own president.

-Because that fits in dovetails right with where the drive by media is on Rumsfeld.
+On the other hand, he thinks Rumsfeld ought to go because that fits and dovetails right with where the drive-by media is on Rumsfeld.

-American people need to be told something else.
+The American people need to be told something else.

-But we played for you the montage there, folks, of all the coverage McCain got and that's what he was angling for.
+But we played for you the montage there, folks, of all the coverage McCain got, and that's what he was angling for.

-Marty, in Washington, you're next.
+Marty in Washington, you're next.

 Nice to have you on the program.